ericbulloch/kwmd/tools/nmap.md

 #### Original TCP Scan

 In a capture the flag event I usually run a port scan in 2 parts.
-I am using the hostname target.thm for this an future examples.
+I am using the hostname target.thm for this and future examples.
 The first command I run is:

 `nmap -p- -Pn -T5 -v target.thm`